Argent77/A7-HiddenGameplayOptions/README.md

 *Option can be found in Graphics > Display Options.*

+#### 18. Add in-game option "No Cosmetic Attacks"

+Enabling this option shows attack animations only when characters are making real attacks.
+This option is already available in unmodded BG:EE and BG2:EE.

+*Option can be found in Gameplay section.*

+#### 19. Add in-game option "XP Bonus in Nightmare Mode"

+Enabling this option allows your characters to get bonus XP in Legacy of Bhaal Mode (BGEE/BG2EE) or Heart of Fury Mode (IWDEE).
+This setting will not affect the extra XP granted by the regular difficulty modes.

+*Option can be found in Gameplay section.*

 ## Copyright Notice

 The mod "Reveal Hidden Gameplay Options" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).